|Monday, september 11|

 Harm Reduction for Older Adults

-Lawrence Braul, MA, CHIMC, CEO – Trinity Place Foundation of Alberta
+Lawrence Braul, MSW, CIHCM, CEO – Trinity Place Foundation of Alberta

 Up to 25% of Canadian adults over age 50 report drinking at rates consistent with risk for long-term negative impacts.
 These include housing instability, homelessness and related health conditions.
 A shortage of suitable supportive housing alternatives means that many are difficult to discharge from an acute care setting.
 The impacts of alcohol dependence are significant for individuals and society as a whole.
 Societal stigmas and traditional abstinence based treatments may not be our best approach.